forbole/big-dipper-2.0-documentation/docs/cosmos-based/frontend/setup.md

 ```

 :::tip
-Turn `desmosProfile` on if your chain uses the desmos profile.
+Turn `desmosProfile` on if you want to display desmos profile for users that have a link.
 :::

 :::tip